-Our office provides the guidance and consultation for the academic progress of students.
-For more information, please consult Satisfactory Academic Progress (SAP).
+The Office of Academic Services, in coordination with academic advisors, provides guidance and consultation for the academic progress of students.
+For more information, please consult Satisfactory Academic Progress (SAP) in the catalog.

 Appeals of Academic Suspension

-Students who are dismissed for academic reasons at the end of the term will receive a notification that outlines the appeal procedure and have the right to appeal the action within five (5) business days from the date of notification.
+Students dismissed for academic reasons at the end of the term will receive a notification that outlines the appeal procedure.
+Students have the right to appeal the action within five (5) business days from the date of notification.
 The appeal process includes downloading a Suspension Appeal Template available through Moodle and submitting the completed template electronically by established deadline.

 To reach a decision on the appeal, the SAAS Committee will take into consideration the student’s previous academic, labor, and social record at Berea, as well as the degree to which the student has responded to institutional attempts to support academic success (e.g. successful completion of GST 101: Strategies for Academic Success, response to consultation with the Academic Advisor, documented visits to the Learning Center, etc.).
-It is the student’s responsibility to ascertain the time and place of the appeals meeting; this information will be e-mailed to the student by the Office of Academic Services.
-After the Committee has considered the appeal, the Committee informs the student of the decision by mail to the student’s CPO and permanent mailing address on record.
+It is the student’s responsibility to learn the time and place of the appeals meeting.
+This information will be e-mailed to the student by the Office of Academic Services.
+After the Committee has considered the appeal, it will inform the student of the decision by mail to the student’s CPO and permanent mailing address on record.

-Students wishing to Withdraw From the College must schedule an appointment with the Office of Academic Services to discuss the withdraw process and to receive the College Clearance/Withdraw Form.
+Students wishing to withdraw from the College must schedule an appointment with the Office of Academic Services to discuss the withdrawal process and to receive the College Clearance/Withdrawal Form.
 Deadline: During regular terms, students must withdraw before Reading Day.
-During Summer, students must withdraw before the last day of class in order to avoid having grades posted for course(s) taken in that term.
+During Summer, students must withdraw before the last day of class to avoid having grades posted for course(s) taken in that term.
 Once this date has passed, students may still withdraw but all grades will be reported and recorded on their official transcript.
-Only when a student withdraws from the College prior to the last day to withdraw without final grades being recorded does that term not count as a term of attendance.
+Only when a student withdraws from the College before the last day to withdraw without final grades being recorded does that term not count as a term of attendance.

 Students who withdraw from school during a regular term will not be permitted to re-enroll at Berea before the passage of at least one regular term.
-These students also will be required to go through the Readmission process.
+These students must also go through the readmission process.